 If you take a look at Pepsi’s parent company’s site, Pepsico’s product portfolio is not only versatile in beverages, but you’ll find snacks, and nutrition product lines as well.
-It owns a wide array of brands, from Doritos, Aquafina, Mountain Dew to quaker oats to offer variety to its target market.
+It owns a wide array of brands, from Doritos, Aquafina, and Mountain Dew to Quaker oats to offer variety to its target market.

 It has significantly increased Pepsi’s market share and given it a tremendous advantage over its competitors.

 Pepsi’s merger with Frito-Lay allowed Pepsi entry into the snack market, making it one of the largest snack companies worldwide.